LABCAT/api.labcat.nz/README.md

 ## Migration Proof of Concepts

-- [Audio Projects Migration POC](docs/audio-projects-migration-poc.md) — Fetches audio projects from WordPress, rewrites featured image URLs to the Cloudflare R2 bucket, and upserts the results into D1 via Drizzle.
+- [Audio Projects Migration POC](docs/audio-projects-migration-poc.md) — Fetches audio projects from WordPress, rewrites featured image URLs to the Cloudflare R2 bucket, and upserts the results into the production D1 database via Wrangler.